wolfbiter/kane-quneo-mixxx/README.md

 ###I) Information on Modes
 ![Modes Diagram](https://raw.github.com/wolfbiter/kane-quneo-mixxx/master/diagrams/modes.png)
 + The KANE_QuNeo preset utilizes many of the QuNeo's modes to allow more complete control over Mixxx.
-+ To switch modes, first press the mode button, then the pad of the mode you want to select (see above), and finally the assertLEDs button to tell the the KANE_QuNeo script that you've changed modes.
-It's important to do this last step: otherwise, behaviour is undefined.
++ To switch modes:
+  - First press the mode button.
+  - Then the pad of the mode you want to select (see above diagram).
+  - Finally, **press the assertLEDs button** to tell the the KANE_QuNeo script that you've changed modes.
+It's important to dothis last step: **otherwise, behaviour is undefined.**
 + If the LEDs are messed up, you can simply change into the mode you're already in and reassert LEDs to clear garbage values.
 + The mode you're currently in is usually clear from the LEDs that are present, but if you are unsure, you can always